-- 16. We obtained a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
-We randomly selected 5 employees/officials, we obtained related paid salaries and personnel files, and we agreed paid salaries to authorized salaries/pay rates in the personnel files. - 17.
-We randomly selected one pay period during the fiscal period.
-For the 5 employees/officials selected under #16 above, we obtained attendance records and leave documentation for the pay period, and: - a) We observed that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-(Note: Generally, an elected official is not eligible to earn leave and does not document his/her attendance and leave.
-However, if the elected official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.) - b) We observed that supervisors approved the attendance and leave of the selected employees/officials. - c) We observed that any leave accrued or taken during the pay period is reflected in Acadiana Open Channel, Inc.'s cumulative leave records. - d) We observed the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - 18.
-We obtained a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
-We randomly selected two employees/officials, we obtained related documentation of the hours and pay rates used in management's termination payment calculations and Acadiana Open Channel, Inc.'s policy on termination payments.
-We agreed the hours to the employee or officials' cumulate leave records, agreed the pay rates to the employee/officials' authorized pay rates in the employee or officials' personnel files, and agreed the termination payment to entity policy. - 19.
-We obtained management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.
+- 17. Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees/officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - 18.
+Randomly select one pay period during the fiscal period.
+For the 5 employees/officials selected under #17 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory). - b) Observe that supervisors approved the attendance and leave of the selected employees/officials. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - 19.
+Obtain a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select two employees/officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
+Agree the hours to the employee or officials' cumulate leave records, agree the pay rates to the employee/officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy. - 20.
+Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.